Stela of the cactus bearer

 The stela of the cactus bearer is a monolith or stele of a single piece of granite, belonging to the Chavín culture of ancient Peru, which remains in its original location on the northwest side of the circular plaza at the archaeological site known as the ceremonial center of Chavín de Huántar in the Ancash region of Peru.
 It was discovered during the 1972 excavation season by Peruvian archaeologist Luis Guillermo Lumbreras.

 In 2001, a fragment of another stela was found in the circular plaza showing an exact mirror image of the stela of the cactus bearer.
 This fragment suggests that there were four stelae with this same representation: two in the northeast quadrant and two in the southeast quadrant, all facing the stairway leading to the gallery of the Lanzón de Chavín.

-The importance of this stela lies mainly in the fact that it is the clearest iconographic finding regarding the ancestral and ritual use of the Echinopsis pachanoi cactus in the Andes.
+The importance of this stela lies mainly in the fact that it is the clearest iconographic finding regarding the ancestral and ritual use of the Trichocereus macrogonus cactus in the Andes.
 The presence of this entheogenic cactus in the Chavín lithic art located in one of the main structures of the ceremonial center has generated several interpretations about the function of the archaeological site.

 Location

-The stela of the cactus bearer is located in its original location, that is, in the northwest quadrant inside the circular plaza at the archaeological site of Chavín de Huántar.
+The stela of the cactus bearer remains at its original location, that is, in the northwest quadrant inside the circular plaza at the archaeological site of Chavín de Huántar.
 The site is located in the district of the same name, in the province of Huari, in the Ancash region.